Colleges & Universities

 Technical Colleges

-The state’s occupational education system continues to be a national leader in providing students with the skills they need to succeed in the workplace.
-They serve more than 340,000 students at 16 colleges throughout Wisconsin.
-More than 91 percent of students who complete the state’s technical college programs are employed within six months of their graduation.
+The state’s occupational education system is a national leader in providing students the skills they need to succeed in the workplace.
+It serves more than 340,000 students at 16 colleges in the state.
+91 percent of students who complete the programs are employed within six months of their graduation.

 Gateway Technical College